datafibers/simple_encryption/README.md

 ```shell
 java -jar simple_encryption.jar AESUtil dev 31
 ```
-2. Distribute the file to hdfs and web server accessible locations
+2. Distribute the file to where application can access or github with Spring Cloud Config.

 ## Encryption from Application
 1. Read all key files to keyCache with